 Columbia River Treaty

-The United States and Canada began negotiations to modernize the Columbia River Treaty regime in Washington, DC on May 29-30, 2018.
-Certain provisions of the Treaty – a model of transboundary natural resource cooperation since 1964 – are set to expire in 2024.
+The United States and Canada began negotiations to modernize the Columbia River Treaty regime in May 2018.

 The Columbia River’s drainage basin is roughly the size of Texas and includes parts of Washington, Oregon, Idaho, Montana, Utah, Wyoming, and British Columbia.
 The Treaty’s hydropower operations and management of flood risk provide substantial benefits to millions of people on both sides of the border.
 The Treaty also has facilitated additional benefits such as supporting irrigation, municipal water use, industrial use, navigation, and recreation.
 Treaty-related agreements also allow for flow augmentation for ecosystem benefits.

 History and Background

-The Columbia River Treaty, signed in 1961, calls for two "entities" to implement the Treaty – a U.S. Entity and a Canadian Entity.
+Signed in 1961, the Columbia River Treaty calls for two “entities” to be designated to implement arrangements under the Treaty — a U.S. Entity and a Canadian Entity.
 The U.S. Entity, designated by the President, consists of the Administrator of the Bonneville Power Administration (chair) and the Northwestern Division Engineer (member) of the U.S. Army Corps of Engineers.
 The Canadian Entity, appointed by the Canadian Federal Cabinet, is the British Columbia Hydro and Power Authority (B.C.
 Hydro).